SiverDX/additional_enchantments/src/README.md

 - Enchantment level increases the shatter aoe radius and damage

 ## Straight Shot (Ranged)
-- Default max. level: 1
+- Default max. level: 4
-- Disables gravity for shot projectiles and has a chance to damage `Enderman`
+- Disables gravity for shot projectiles and has a chance to hit `Enderman`
-- Enchantment level increases the chance to damage `Enderman`
+- Enchantment level increases the chance to hit `Enderman`

 ## Tipped (Ranged)
 - Default max. level: 4